-- 1.1.
-Any person can only make a Complaint using the standard complaints form on the Party's website. - 1.2.
+- 1.3.
 The Standards Office will not accept complaints which do not fall within the definition of a 'Complaint' under these rules.
 If a person is not sure whether their complaint meets the criteria they may contact the Standards Office for advice and/or review the flow chart at Appendix 1 Who should I report a complaint to?.
-Decisions of the Lead Adjudicator on whether a Complaint meets the criteria or not are final - 1.3.
-The Standards Office will (a) acknowledge all Complaints and send the person making the Complaint a copy of these rules and (b) record all Complaints in a comprehensive Complaint management system, including whether there are any other Complaints against the same Respondent for the same or similar events or conduct. - 1.4.
-Any written communication about a Complaint sent by any person to an Adjudicator allocated to that Complaint or to the Senior Adjudicators' Team or to the Standards Office, shall be added to the records for that Complaint.
+Decisions of the Standards Office on whether a Complaint meets the criteria or not are final. - 1.4.
+The Standards Office will (a) acknowledge all Complaints and send the person making the Complaint a copy of these rules and (b) record all Complaints in a comprehensive Complaint management system, including whether there are any other Complaints against the same Respondent for the same or similar events or conduct. - 1.5.
+Any written communication about a Complaint sent by any person to an Adjudicator allocated to that Complaint or to the Senior Adjudicators' Team or to the Standards Office, shall be added to the records for that Complaint for review.
+Disclosure of information requires adherence to applicable UK GDPR requirements.